bilisim1995/mevzuatgpt-server/replit.md

 # MevzuatGPT

 ## Overview
-MevzuatGPT is a production-ready RAG (Retrieval-Augmented Generation) system designed for legal document processing and semantic search.
+MevzuatGPT is a production-ready RAG (Retrieval-Augmented Generation) system for legal document processing and semantic search.
 It allows admin users to upload legal PDF documents, which are then processed, vectorized, and made searchable through AI-powered queries.
 The system provides comprehensive document management with role-based access control, supporting both document search and intelligent question-answering capabilities.
 It functions as a legal research assistant, enabling users to query complex legal documents in natural language and receive contextually relevant answers with source attribution and confidence scoring.

 ## User Preferences
 Preferred communication style: Simple, everyday language.